DmitrysXYZ/Emergency-System/emergency-system/README.md

 == Frequently Asked Questions ==

 = What is Emergency System? =
 Helping people stay alert in the event of a biological hazard.
-To give a step to scientists in this field to publish their scientific works, reports, research.

 = How often data updates? =
 Stay up to date on all the latest developments in virology and biotechnology with ongoing updates from the W.H.O. ( World.
 Health.
 Organization ).